eliasbenb/PlexAniBridge-Mappings/README.md

 ### The Mappings Object

-The `tmdb_mappings` and `tvdb_mappings` objects define the episode and season mappings between AniList and TVDB.
+The `tmdb_mappings` and `tvdb_mappings` objects define the episode and season mappings between AniList and TMDB/TVDB.
 The keys are season numbers (e.g., `"s1"`), and the values are string patterns that define the mapping rules.

 _Note: while the `tmdb_mappings` field is supported, it is not maintained by this repository, so you will only find it in a small number of entries.
 In most cases, you should use the `tvdb_mappings` field instead._